 Of course, I was following up with the other “Scholar dish“, or perhaps, it’s just the usual stir-fried pig’s liver dish, I shall called it now (smile).

 I wanted to recommend this dish as I think having the best and freshest pig’s organs is to have it dealt and cooked by your own!
 I have never tasted any fresher pig’s livers from outside stores/ food centres than those I cooked at home, seriously.
 It’s simply because you will choose the best liver, probably bought it freshly from the market first thing in the early morning, then store and chill it perfectly.
 Then, cook it almost immediately to retain its freshness, with the best cooking method you’ve learnt.

 “Two important dishes to be eaten on the 1st day of school to symbolise an auspicious start of formal education for schoolers”

 How your cooking and dishes would help in your kid’s studies?
-Nothing about supplementary food or valuable nutrients in the food you cooked, it’s purely our personal belief, or called it a superstition in our family…
+Nothing about supplementary food or valuable nutrients in the food you cooked, it’s purely a personal belief, or called it a superstition in our family…

 This is a traditional belief inherited from family, to have the scholar dishes eaten on the first day (or second) of school.